5 Good Reasons You Should Use Fewer Business Tools

 Before they can use the online tool to complete a task, your employees need to spend up to two hours on importing the right data.

-All this time spent on moving data between multiple tools could be put into a more beneficial use.
+All this time spent on moving data between multiple tools could be put into more beneficial use.
 While an increasing number of SaaS tools integrate with each other via third-party tools such as Zapier, the setup still takes a lot of time.

 In large companies, different business departments often prefer to use different online tools for identical tasks.
 For example, your HR, sales, and marketing teams could all be using a version of a CRM tool.